ajhs-legal/terms-of-service/non-circumvention/dispute-resolution.md

 #### Disputes between Goodlawyer and Platform Users

 If a dispute arises between you and Goodlawyer or our Affiliates, our goal is to resolve the dispute quickly, cost-effectively, and in a friendly manner.
-Accordingly, unless you opt out as provided in Section 18.9 below, you, Goodlawyer, and our Affiliates agree to resolve any claim, dispute, or controversy that arises out of or relates to this Agreement, the other Terms of Service, your relationship with Goodlawyer (including without limitation any claimed employment with Goodlawyer or one of our Affiliates or successors), the termination of your relationship with Goodlawyer, or the Platform Services (in this Section 18 each, a “Claim”) in accordance with this Section 18 (sometimes referred to as the “Arbitration Provision”).
+Accordingly, unless you opt out as provided in the Section below, you, Goodlawyer, and our Affiliates agree to resolve any claim, dispute, or controversy that arises out of or relates to this Agreement, the other Terms of Service, your relationship with Goodlawyer (including without limitation any claimed employment with Goodlawyer or one of our Affiliates or successors), the termination of your relationship with Goodlawyer, or the Platform Services (in this Section 18 each, a “**Claim**”) in accordance with this Section 18 (sometimes referred to as the “**Arbitration Provision**”).

 #### Scope of Claims